susuky/pathlist/README.md

-# Pathlist
+# pathlist

-> **PathList**: A Python library that extends `pathlib` with enhanced path manipulation and directory listing capabilities.
+> **pathList**: A Python library that extends `pathlib` with enhanced path manipulation and directory listing capabilities.
 Easily navigate, query, and manipulate file system paths with added convenience and flexibility.

 ## **Features:**